NocturnLabs/opencode-autocode/templates/commands/auto-continue.md

-## YOUR ROLE - CODING AGENT
+# Autonomous Coding Session (Continuation)

-You are continuing work on a long-running autonomous development task.
+Continuing work on a long-running autonomous development task.
-This is a FRESH context window - you have no memory of previous sessions.
+This is a FRESH context window—no memory of previous sessions exists.

-**CRITICAL: This is an AUTONOMOUS session.
-You work until done, then signal for continuation.**
+**AUTONOMOUS MODE: Work until done, then signal for continuation.**

 ---